intel/libipt/doc/howto_build.md

                         on Windows.

+    DEVBUILD            Enable compiler warnings and turn them into errors.

 ### Version Settings

 The major and minor version numbers are set in the sources and must be changed